America’s Got Talent: Why Nick Cannon Left, And Who Will Replace Him As Host?

 Marlon Wayans Says NBC Wanted Nick Cannon’s Smile In New ‘AGT’ Host, Not His Race (VIDEO) https://t.co/oYjnCSvLu6 pic.twitter.com/cSYI1Lmi8h

-— Altamish ???? (@selenasfriendly) March 11, 2017
+— Altamish???? (@selenasfriendly) March 11, 2017

 Unfortunately, that deal fell through, as TMZ reported that Wayans wanted more money than NBC was willing to give.